robang74/redfishos/forum/quick-first-setup-guide.md

 Now the smartphone need a little more effort to be completely configure on the basics:

  1. Swipe from the bottom on the home display, choose Settings and its System tab
- 2.  in Settings:System -> Display -> Text size: chose the one confortable for you
+ 2.  in Settings:System -> Display -> Text size: chose the one comfortable for you
  3. in Settings:System -> Sounds and feedback raise all the volumes to 100%, fine tuning later
  4. in Settings:System -> Gestures -> Show hints and tips: OFF, learning later
  5. swipe from the bottom on the bottom edge and choose Messages app